acapro/Spina-Contact-Forms/README.md

 # SpinaContactForms
-This will add a contact form builder for spina.
+This will add a contact form builder in spina.
 You can create form elements in the backend that will populate the form in the frontend.

+Please update to the latest version, anything under '0.1.2' will NOT work.

 ## Installation
 Add this line to your application's Gemfile: